 - Cutting out junk and ultra-processed foods.
 They are high in calories, fat, sugar, and sodium which all contribute to weight gain.

 - Hydrating.
 Dehydration is often mistaken for hunger, making most people overeat.

 - Eliminating added sugar.
 Much of the added sugar people consume is eventually stored as fat.

 - Eating high-fiber foods.
 Such foods increase your satiety and help reduce overeating which increases your calorie intake.

-- Practising mindful eating.
-The approach involves healthy eating principles like eating slowly, which reduces your calorie intake per setting.
+- Practicing mindful eating.
+The approach involves healthy eating principles like eating slowly, which reduces your calorie intake per set.